Tomás Galván

-Tomás Ezequiel Galván (born 11 April 2000) is an Argentine professional footballer who plays as a midfielder for Vélez Sarsfield, on loan from River Plate.
+Tomás Ezequiel Galván (born 11 April 2000) is an Argentine professional footballer who plays as a midfielder for Argentine Primera Division club River Plate.

 Career

 Club

 Galván is youth product of River Plate, having joined their academy at the age of 6.
 In 2021, he signed a contract keeping him at the club until 31 December 2022.
 He debuted for River Plate in an Argentine Primera División match against their rivals Boca Juniors in the Superclásico.
 The game was 1–1 before heading to overtime, and finished 4–2 in penalties.

 In January 2022, Galván joined Defensa y Justicia on a one-year dry loan.
 A year later, in January 2023, he moved on a new loan spell, this time at Colón.